Teaching English in Japan 101

 Many Americans teach English in Japan through the famous Jet Program and the Interac Program, which places qualified Americans as assistant language teachers (ALTs) in high schools and grades schools throughout the country.
 Many foreigners also teach in private language schools.

-Though Japan is known for its higher cost of living, excellent salaries enable those teaching English in Japan to live a comfortable lifestyle while saving up to $ 800 USD per month.
+Though Japan is known for its higher cost of living, excellent salaries enable those teaching English in Japan to live a comfortable lifestyle.
 Schools typically offer 20 to 25 hours of work per week (and sometimes more), leaving plenty of time to travel and explore.
 English teachers need a bachelor’s degree, and TEFL certification is typically required to teach English in Japan.
-Major cities for teaching English in Japan include Tokyo, Fukuoka, Kobe, Kyoto, and Osaka.
+Major cities for teaching in Japan include Tokyo, Fukuoka, Kobe, Kyoto, and Osaka.